-The Bank measures financial instruments, such as financial assets at FVPL and financial assets at FVOCI, at fair value at each reporting date.
+The Bank measures financial instruments, such as financial assets at FVOCI, at fair value at each reporting date.
 The fair values of financial instruments measured at amortized cost (or cost) and nonfinancial assets are disclosed in Note 4.

 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The fair value measurement is based on the presumption that the transaction to sell the asset or transfer the liability takes place either: